 Cognition distortions are negative thought patterns that reinforce harmful beliefs and block the progress of recovery.

-Should statements are when someone is constantly dissatisfied with whatever’s occurring in the present moment.
+Should statements are a type of cognitive distortion that happen when someone is constantly dissatisfied with whatever’s occurring in the present moment.
 If they’re doing something, they should be doing something else.
 If nothing is happening, something should be happening.
 If something is happening, something else should be happening.

-When you get caught up in should statements, you feel guilty about what you’re doing, saying or thinking because you’re violating these artificial rules you’ve constructed.
-That self-criticism can lead right to wanting to harm yourself with excess food, restricting food, purging, body obsession, or over-exercising.
+When you get caught up in should statements, you feel guilty about what you’re doing, saying, or thinking because you’re violating these artificial rules you’ve constructed.
+That self-criticism can lead right to wanting to harm or soothe yourself with excess food or alcohol, by restricting food, purging, or over-exercising, or through body obsession.

-When you first start monitoring your thoughts and words for “should,” “must,” or “ought to,” you might be surprised at how often they come up, yet that awareness is key to healing this distortion and moving towards healthier thoughts patterns.
+When you first start monitoring your thoughts and words for “should,” “must,” or “ought to,” you might be surprised at how often they come up, yet that awareness is key to healing this cognitive distortion and moving towards more compassionate thought patterns.

-You may also find it helpful for a therapist or sponsor to gently reflect back to you when they hear should statements – you may not even realize you’re making them.
+You may also find it helpful for a therapist to gently reflect back to you when they hear should statements—you may not even realize you’re making them.

 If you notice your anger flaring up when someone isn’t doing what you think they should, practice letting go of being in charge of other people.
-You may think, “I wish he would get some help for that problem, but that’s his choice,” or, “I don’t like the way he left the dishes on the counter, but I can choose not to fight about it.”
+You may think, “I wish she would get some help for that problem, but that’s her choice,” or, “I don’t like the way he left the dishes on the counter, but I can choose not to fight about it.”

 Do you get caught up in what you and others should be doing?
 How does it feel to think of things in terms of a choice?